700-540 Million Years Ago

-Laurentia includes parts of Scotland, Greenland, and Eastern Canada whereas Gondwana includes parts of southern Britain, the eastern edge of North America and the whole of Africa, South America and Antartica.
+Laurentia includes parts of Scotland (find out more on the North West Highland UNESCO Global Geopark website), Greenland, and Eastern Canada (find out more on the Cabox aspiring geopark website) whereas Gondwana includes parts of southern Britain, the eastern edge of North America and the whole of Africa, South America and Antartica.

 In the Joyce Country & Western Lakes geopark region, we see evidence of rocks of this age from Corr na Móna westwards and from Cur Hill in the Maam valley to south of Maam Cross.
 Our internationally famous rock, Connemara Marble, started off as limestone at the centre of the new ocean floor.
 The soft Lakes Marble Formation of the Maam valley was once limestone and sand found in the shallow waters of the young Iapetus Ocean, and the tops of the Maamturks and the Twelve Bens were once sand from the continent deposited on this ocean floor.

 The End of an Ocean – Ordovician to Devonian Periods